Cheap and Affordable Speech-Language Pathology (SLP) Masters Programs

 University of Pittsburgh – Master of Arts and Master of Science in Speech-Language Pathology

-The University of Pittsburgh takes pride in announcing two affordable Master’s degree programs with a concentration in Speech-Language Pathology, requiring a minimum of 60 graduate credits each.
-The degree program meets the needs of the avant-garde field with its rigorous curriculum that equips students with critical thinking, ethics, and problem-solving skills needed in the workplace.
+The University of Pittsburgh offers two affordable Master’s degree programs with a concentration in Speech-Language Pathology, requiring a minimum of 60 graduate credits each.
+The degree program meets the needs of the field with its rigorous curriculum that equips students with critical thinking, ethics, and problem-solving skills needed in the workplace.
 Along with general coursework, the university has also collaborated with clinical partners like VA medical centers and early intervention agencies to provide a clinical setting for students to hone practical skills and professionalism.
 Being a public-sector university, the finance board has set the degree cost at $27,590 per academic year.
 However, financial aid is also available for deserving students who are offered scholarships and FAFSA fee waivers.
 Moreover, private educational and federal loans are also provided for students with excellent academic backgrounds.

 University of Virginia – M.Ed. in Communication Sciences and Disorders